Skip to main content

 Follicular lymphoma is the most common form of slow growing non-Hodgkin lymphoma, but it becomes more aggressive and difficult to treat with each relapse and making it essential to find new treatments.
 In addition to making its own investments in cutting edge follicular lymphoma research, LLS partners with like-minded organizations to expand its impact.

-Earlier this month, LLS announced a new partnership with the Institute for Follicular Lymphoma to invest up to $20 million to speed research into new therapies that better control and cure follicular lymphoma.
-LLS previously announced a partnership with the Follicular Lymphoma Association, which is also focused on accelerating follicular lymphoma research.
+Earlier this month, LLS announced a new partnership with the Institute for Follicular Lymphoma Innovation to invest up to $20 million to speed research into new therapies that better control and cure follicular lymphoma.
+LLS previously announced a partnership with the Follicular Lymphoma Foundation, which is also focused on accelerating follicular lymphoma research.

 Epcoritamab works by engaging the immune system, showed strong results in clinical trial